pycommute.loperator

 es – Elementary space to add.

-Bit range spanned by a given algebra ID.
+Bit range (lowest bit, highest bit) spanned by a given algebra ID.

 Parameters: